huixie90/cpp_papers/concat.md

 :::

+The first example shows that for a simple task like printing, doing it manually is error prone.
+The "Before" version manually concatinates all the ranges in a formatting string, but the result contains an extra comma and space because it doesn't handle the empty vector `v3` correctly.
+With `concat`, the user doesn't need to care about emptiness and simply uses the default range formatter to print.

+The second example shows a function that tries to return a concatenated range from a single value and transformed range.
+One requirement is that the result range represents the original elements instead of copies.
+In the "Before" version, the user has to create a vector and push elements from different places into it.
+Since the requirement is that the result shouldn't be copies, it wraps the elements with `reference_wrapper`.
+With `concat`, it is simple.
+Note that in the "Before" version, the result is still a container.
+Sometimes this is a problem because the interface might require the result to be a `view`.

 # Design

 This is a generator factory as described in [@P2214R1] Section 4.7.
 As such, it can not be piped to.
 It takes the list of ranges to concatenate as arguments to `ranges::concat_view` constructor, or to `ranges::views::concat` customization point object.